spud/manifesto_docs/user_guide/development/filesystem.rst

    docs
       The junk drawer directory, containing notes, license, documenation, etc images
       Storage for site-wide, core image elements (deprecated) locale
       Storage for locale-specific translation files (deprecated) mods
       All Core and Base modules live in here.
 Described in more detail below. site
       All implementation-specific files go in here.
 The /site/ directory can contain its own /mods/ directory, containing modules specific to this site, and can have one or more alternate *Themes*, allowing limitless overrides of any of the templates available on the site.

-	  In theory, you should never modify any files outside of the /site/ directory, because all of those files belong to the core Manifesto package, and may be overwritten the next time the software is upgraded. third_party
+      In theory, you should never modify any files outside of the /site/ directory, because all of those files belong to the core Manifesto package, and may be overwritten the next time the software is upgraded.
-	  Software and scripts from external vendors is stored here

 Each module is a directory containing one or more directories that house all the classes, templates, and addtional files to provide the module's functionality.